 Server-Timing header allows you to communicate metrics in different ways: server metric name only, metric with value, metric with value and description, and metric with description.

-The specification advices that names and descriptions should be kept as short as possible (use abbreviations and omit optional values where possible) to minimize the HTTP overhead.
+The specification advises that names and descriptions should be kept as short as possible (use abbreviations and omit optional values where possible) to minimize the HTTP overhead.

 Server-Timing header may expose potentially sensitive application and infrastructure information.
 Consider to control which metrics are returned when and to whom on the server side.
 For example, you could only show metrics to authenticated users and nothing to the public.